gjrich/datafun-06-eda/README.md

 I pulled this data set, CarDetails.csv from Kaggle: https://www.kaggle.com/datasets/nehalbirla/vehicle-dataset-from-cardekho

-It contains information about used cars.
+It contains information about used cars from India.